daverooneyca/code_joy/README.md

 Obviously, we want to see 3's and up!

-Please note that, after processing, the rating is removed from the commit message and not stored in git or Gitlab.
+Please note that, after processing, the rating is removed from the commit message and not stored in git.

 # The Hooks